 Conrad Wiacek, head of sponsorship at sports intelligence company Sportcal, described the NFL as a “juggernaut for sponsorship”.

 He added: “The NFL is positioned as the biggest sport in the world’s biggest sponsorship market and has prime time visibility across the entire country, so it is no surprise that the league generates over $1bn annually through sponsorship.”

-Here we take a look at the top 10 biggest NFL sponsors in terms of spend for the 2019-20 season.
+As the play-offs get into full swing, we take a look at the top 10 biggest NFL sponsors in terms of spend for the 2019-20 season.

 Top 10 NFL sponsors 2019-20

 US telecommunications firm Verizon has the biggest sponsorship agreement with the NFL.